-The Pitivi team proudly presents Pitivi version 2020.09, a new milestone towards the most reliable video editor.
+The Pitivi team proudly presents Pitivi version 2020.09.

 Welcome to Abhishek, Ayush and Vivek who join Pitivi as part of the Google Summer of Code.

 The Pitivi video editor is based on the GStreamer Editing Services library (GES).
 Various projects use GES to manage audio or video projects and export the project to a new file to be distributed.
 Pitivi is developed in very close contact with GES.
 Both Pitivi and GES would benefit a lot from better documentation.
 We’re applying to the Season of Docs program, where Google pays technical writers to contribute to open-source projects.